sheng11-eleven/Reverse-Engineering-Notes/000 Introduction of Buffer Overflow.md

 ---
 ## Explaination of Code
-According to the code, a character array variable called "buffer" that had 16 bytes of storage was defined.
+According to the code, a character array variable called *"buffer"* that had 16 bytes of storage was defined.
-Not only that, the program is using `gets()` function, which is a vunerable function in C programming language.
+Not only that, the program is using `gets()` function, which is a vunerable function in **C programming language**.

 Here is the description in manual of `man` command.
 ```bash